Webman Session Management

 $session->put(['name' => 'tom', 'age' => 12]);

-Use the forget method to delete one or more session data.
+Use the forget method to delete a specific piece or multiple pieces of session data.

 $session = $request->session();